UPDATED: September 2017

-Siem Reap should definitely be on your vegan travel hit list; you can see the magnificent temple ruins of Angkor Wat (and surrounding ruins of the ancient Kingdom of Angkor), eat great vegan food, get cheap, chilled massages, shop in vibrant local markets or fairly trading boutiques; you can even stay in a 100% vegan AirBnB.
+Siem Reap should most definitely be on your vegan travel hit list; you can see the magnificent temple ruins of Angkor Wat (and surrounding ruins of the ancient Kingdom of Angkor), eat great vegan food, enjoy cheap and chilled massages, shop in vibrant local markets or fairly trading boutiques; you can even stay in our very own 100% ‘Vegan VIlla’ AirBnB.

 Because it’s such a popular destination with a huge local and international community, there are vegan options from a range of cuisines.
 You can get everything from a Southern Indian masala dosa to a kick ass vegan burger, as well as plenty of local Cambodian food in between.